Jorge Luis Borges: Nobel Prize omission

 Borges was never awarded the Nobel Prize in Literature, something which continually distressed the writer.
 He was one of several distinguished authors who never received the honour.
 Borges commented, "Not granting me the Nobel Prize has become a Scandinavian tradition; since I was born they have not been granting it to me."
-Some observers speculated that Borges did not receive the award in his later life because of his conservative political views, or more specifically because he had accepted an honour from Chilean dictator Augusto Pinochet.
+Some observers speculated that Borges did not receive the award in his later life because of his conservative political views, or more specifically because he had accepted an honour from Chilean president Augusto Pinochet.
+This view was indeed expressed by Nobel committee member Artur Lundkvist, who in 1979 wrote that Borges's "hasty political gestures, now with fascist tendencies, make him in my view an improper Nobel laureate, for ethical and humane reasons."

 Borges was nominated for the Nobel Prize in Literature over thirty times, and was among the short-listed candidates several times.
 In 1965 he was considered along with Vladimir Nabokov, Pablo Neruda, and Mikhail Sholokhov, and in 1966 a shared prize to Borges and Miguel Ángel Asturias was proposed.
 Borges was nominated again in 1967, and was among the final three choices considered by the committee according to Nobel records unsealed on the 50th anniversary in 2017.
 The committee considered Borges, Graham Greene and Miguel Ángel Asturias, choosing Asturias as the winner.